 - Homeowners in need of an emergency backup power for their essentials

 Power & Run Time

-The Champion 100407's core is the 224 cc Champion OHV 4-stroke engine, which runs on gasoline.
-With an output of 120V, it provides a running wattage of 3550W and a peak wattage of 4450W.
+The Champion 100407 houses a 224 cc Champion OHV 4-stroke engine, which provides 120V, consumes gasoline and delivers a running wattage of 3550W along with a peak wattage of 4450W.

-With a noise rating of 68 dBA (less noisy than background music), the generator features a conventional pull-start mechanism.
+The generator is rated for a noise of 68 dBA (less noisy than background music).
+Its starting mechanism is based on a conventional pull-start mechanism.

-This Champion generator is RV Ready, as it features a TT-30R receptacle (TT stands for 'Travel Trailer').
+This Champion generator is RV Ready, thanks to its TT-30R receptacle (TT stands for 'Travel Trailer').

 Security-wise, this product benefits from a Volt Guard™ overload protection and an automatic low oil shut-off, which gives you a complete peace of mind when using it.

 Besides the usual set of documentation and owner's manual (opens in a new tab) to get you promptly started, Champion also included a funnel in the 100407's packaging.

 The Champion 100407 is EPA-approved and CARB-compliant.
 Therefore, its sale and purchase are permitted in all of the 50 states, including California.